mcecode/polymorphic-resume/README.md

 # Polymorphic Resume

+I was dusting off my resume and wanted a way to write it in [Markdown](https://www.markdownguide.org/getting-started) because it has an [easy to write syntax](https://www.markdownguide.org/basic-syntax) that allows you to focus on the content and structure of the document.
+I prefer this over using WYSIWYG editors like [Microsoft Word](https://en.wikipedia.org/wiki/Microsoft_Word) where you need to fiddle around with setting the design while you write the content.
+Additionally, there is a lot of support in converting Markdown into other formats that allow fine-grained control of the output document's design and layout that WYSIWYG editors may not.

-I was dusting off my resume and wanted a way to write it in Markdown then convert it into other formats.
-This is so I can separate composing its content and structure with setting its layout and design.
-I already knew about Pandoc and was using it for simple conversions, but I did not know how to use it for creating PDFs, which is probably the most important format your resume can be in.
-After finding [pandoc_resume](https://github.com/mszep/pandoc_resume) and some digging around in the [Pandoc documentation](https://pandoc.org/MANUAL.html), I was inspired to make my own templates based on how I would like my resume to look.
+With that in mind, I already knew about the document converter, [Pandoc](https://pandoc.org), and was using it for basic conversions, like Markdown to HTML.
+However, I did not know how to use it for creating PDFs, which is probably the most important format your resume can be in.
+When I tried, it always gave me an error about not having a PDF engine.
+After searching for a while, finding [pandoc_resume](https://github.com/mszep/pandoc_resume), and digging around in the [Pandoc documentation](https://pandoc.org/MANUAL.html), I was inspired to use [ConTeXt](https://wiki.contextgarden.net/FAQ#What_is_ConTeXt.3F) as my PDF engine and make my own templates based on how I would like my resume to look.

 Lots of fiddling later, I had something working.
 So, I decided to clean it up a bit and share it here.
 This project does not aim to be as fully featured as [pandoc_resume does](https://github.com/mszep/pandoc_resume/issues/1).
 Rather, it aims to be a starter template to give others an idea of how to convert their own resume documents into other formats using Pandoc.